evyatar9/Writeups/HackTheBox/CrossFitTwo/README.md

 **DNS rebinding attack:**

-So if we have access to unbound service we can make DNS rebinding attack, **I really recommend to see the following video from DEF CON 27 Conference [https://www.youtube.com/watch?v=y9-0lICNjOQ](https://www.youtube.com/watch?v=y9-0lICNjOQ) to understand how DNS rebinding attack works!**
+So if we have access to unbound service we can make DNS rebinding attack, **I recommend seeing the following video from DEF CON 27 Conference [https://www.youtube.com/watch?v=y9-0lICNjOQ](https://www.youtube.com/watch?v=y9-0lICNjOQ) to understand how DNS rebinding attack works!**

-So, first we need to use ```unbound-control``` to add a fake subdomain, pointing back to our local machine.
+So, first, we need to use ```unbound-control``` to add a fake subdomain, pointing back to our local machine.

 Next, We need to run [FakeDNS](https://github.com/Crypt0s/FakeDns) (Or [dnschef](https://github.com/iphelix/dnschef)) to catch the request from the box, and point it to our host, create a listener to see what it is doing.